MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 Let's test if that is actually working correctly.

 <div class="action"></div>
-Open _`TimelineViewController.swift`_ and replace the comment in our callback method with a print line statement:
+Open _`TimelineViewController.swift`_ and replace the comment in our `PhotoTakingHelper` callback method with a print line statement:

     println("received a callback")

 Then set a breakpoint in that line.
-Next, run the app and select an image.
+Next, run the app and select an image using the Image Picker .
 The debugger should halt on the breakpoint and you should see that the callback receives a value for the `image` parameter:

 ![image](callback_successful.png)

 If the value in the red circle is showing anything different than `0x0000000000000000` (which would mean the `image` argument is `nil`) then everything is working!
+We now have access to the selected Image inside of the `TimelineViewController`.

+Next, we are going to upload this image to Parse!